 The researchers wanted to know how one’s learning and performance orientations would impact a salesperson’s willingness to learn the new sales technology system and ultimately their performance.
 Would there be any difference among individuals based on their learning orientation?

-Prior to the technology implementation, the 400 individual’s average sales was 4 percent above their quota.
-After six months with the new sales technology system, there was a reduction of sales across the board, with all individuals now about 4 percent below their sales quota.
+Prior to the technology implementation, the 400 individual’s average sales was 4% above their quota.
+After six months with the new sales technology system, there was a reduction of sales across the board, with all individuals now about 4% below their sales quota.
 What would happen over the next six months?
-As Ahearne and colleagues found, those in the top quartile of learning orientation rebounded and by the end of 12 months they were back to being 4-5 percent above quota levels.
-In contrast, those in the bottom quartile of learning orientation never recovered to pre-change levels and just slightly rebounding to be 3 percent below quota levels.
+As Ahearne and colleagues found, those in the top quartile of learning orientation rebounded and by the end of 12 months, they were back to being 4-5% above quota levels.
+In contrast, those in the bottom quartile of learning orientation never recovered to pre-change levels and just slightly rebounding to be 3% below quota levels.

 Ahearne and colleagues also looked at individuals solely on the performance orientation scale and their results mirror those regarding learning orientation.
 Those who were very high on a performance orientation never rebounded back to pre-change levels.

 Changing your learning orientation is possible by being intentional about what you can learn in any situation versus being concerned with superficially demonstrating competence.
 In fact, workshops have been used as interventions to facilitate a learning or performance orientation among job seekers.
-In one study, 8-weeks after a learning goal orientation workshop, individuals were more likely to be employed (33 percent) compared to those who were in a workshop that facilitated performance goals (9 percent) (van Hooft & Noordzij, 2009).
+In one study, eight weeks after a learning goal orientation workshop, individuals were more likely to be employed (33%) compared to those who were in a workshop that facilitated performance goals (9%) (van Hooft & Noordzij, 2009).
 A learning orientation—by shaping what you pay attention to—helps with effort, persistence, and interpreting situations in a way that is more productive.

 Thus, just like Gardner’s injunction to be “interested,” try in the next situation you’re in to set an intention to see what you can learn—opening yourself up to new ways of seeing and understanding.
 It can help you adapt to change and expand your ability to reach your goals.